Meeting held on January 10th, 2006

 2 The O2 (the Dome) – update and next steps – David Campbell, CEO of Anschutz Europe and Tobin Prior of Kerzner International

-The O2 its nearby Piazza will be an “integrated leisure destination resort”.
+The O2 and its nearby Piazza will be an “integrated leisure destination resort”.

-The inclusion of a “regional casino” will be important as a means of cross subsidising other elements.
-The government’s decision on this will not be known until end 2006.
+The inclusion of a “regional casino” will be important as a means of cross-subsidising other elements.
+The government’s decision on this will not be known until the end of 2006.
 Strong reassurances about “responsible operation” of the casino; it will be a separate and discrete entity, apart from the rest of the entertainment district; it will operate on a “cash only basis”, with no credit offered.